 We recognise that there is never a good time to carry out such significant improvement work at this busy location.
-We'll work hard to complete this scheme as quickly as possible, keeping drivers on the move and disruption to a minimum.
+We aim to complete the rest of the works at junction 6 as quickly as possible to keep disruption to a minimum.

 This is a period of important investment in the M5 and we appreciate that there has been a substantial amount of roadworks in this region over the past few years.
 We'd like to thank you for your patience while we make sure this route can serve constituents, commuters and other drivers for many years to come.

 The aims of this scheme are to: